The journey of Chad’s National Adaptation Plan towards implementation

 Chad launched its NAP process at the same time it was revising its nationally determined contribution (NDC) in 2021.
 Both climate plans play an integral part in the country’s overall development.
 The country took a participatory approach to launching its NAP process.
 To build long-term and sustainable capacity, consultants were trained to provide consultations to technical staff from ministries and civil society from across the country to ensure all stakeholders at the national and regional level were involved in the planning.
 The government has engaged all levels of society for the formulation their first NAP.

 What are the adaptative priorities outlined in Chad’s NAP and NDC – where are the synergies between these two climate plans?

-The main advantage to aligning these climate plans with Chad’s Vision 2030 is that now our climate action is more transparent and harmonized, and we can communicate the country’s priorities more clearly.
+The main advantage in aligning these climate plans with Chad’s Vision 2030 is that now our climate action is more transparent and harmonized, and we can communicate the country’s priorities more clearly.
 Based on the studies conducted, we identified eight adaptative priority areas in our NAP, which include, agriculture and livestock, environment, forests, education and communication, gender and social action, water resources, waste and sanitation, and renewable energy.
 These plans were formulated at the same time through a concerted effort.

 How has Chad navigated their NAP process and challenges caused by the COVID-19 pandemic?

-The European Union has supported Chad’s mitigation efforts, while UNDP has supported Chad’s adaptation.
+The European Union supported Chad’s mitigation efforts, while UNDP supported Chad’s adaptation.
 The NAP Global Network provided support on gender-related activities.
 Chad’s next step will focus on implementation.
 The country will require a strategy for implementation as well as resources.
 Chad’s second and more comprehensive NAP is awaiting completion of the GEF-funded NAP that will include new data.
 Kick starting the implementation will require continued support from partners, including the UNDP Climate Promise initiative, which will allow win-win scenarios towards the NDC as well.